On split vote Antioch School Board gives Rocketship Delta Prep second notice of violation on technicalities

 Anello responded, “We sent one letter to the school.
 The rest were sent to the correct people.”

+During her remarks, Gil noted that “AUSD is the only authorizer that refuses to meet with Rocketship directly.
+Every other authorizer Rocketship works with, including the California Department of Education, holds regular meetings with Rocketship to answer their questions, resolve any concerns, and work together in good faith partnership.”

+Gil later shared that “per the MOU, all correspondence should be mailed to Rocketship Public Schools, 850 Twin Dolphins in Redwood City.
+In the documents from the District there were at least five different mailings sent to Rocketship Delta Prep at 1700 Cavallo (the school’s address).
+Just this week, I received another envelope at 1700 Cavallo Drive.
+The District has not cared that they are still failing to follow their MOU.”

-Regarding the fiscal issues and not willing to meet, she responded, “if it deals with public money, all of our conversations need to be in public.
+Regarding the fiscal issues and not willing to meet, Anellos responded, “if it deals with public money, all of our conversations need to be in public.
 The remedy is to put it before the board.
 Produce the documents, then we can sit down and talk about it.”

 Anello’s greatest concern is the financial impact on the district from the projected deficit Rocketship is facing.